A Brief History

 In July 2015 we welcomed Tamlyn Collins, who served CFUMC for four years.

-In July 2019 we welcome Graham Arp, along with his wife Julie and their 3 children.
+In July 2019 we welcomed Graham Arp, along with his wife Julie and their 3 children.